-The book comprehensively covers networking, privacy, and security in iOS 14 and iPadOS 14, answering any question you might have across all of those areas.
-The book covers Wi-Fi, Bluetooth, and cellular networking; third-party password managers; tracking an iOS device; USB port blocking to prevent brute-force passcode cracking; Low Data Mode for cellular and Wi-Fi data; using the Apple Watch on a Wi-Fi network; configuring and setting up Personal Hotspot and Instant Hotspot; blocking jerks and spam; two-factor authentication with an Apple ID; using AirDrop and AirPlay; solving connection problems; and much more.
+The book comprehensively covers networking, privacy, and security in iOS 14 and iPadOS 14 (including version 14.5), answering any question you might have across all of those areas.
+The book covers Wi-Fi, Bluetooth, and cellular networking; third-party password managers; using Find My for tracking your devices and AirTags tracking an iOS device; USB port blocking to prevent brute-force passcode cracking; Low Data Mode for cellular and Wi-Fi data; using the Apple Watch on a Wi-Fi network; configuring and setting up Personal Hotspot and Instant Hotspot; blocking jerks and spam; two-factor authentication with an Apple ID; using AirDrop and AirPlay; solving connection problems; and much more.

 The book offers insight into what information you may unintentionally expose about yourself, and how to prevent Apple and third parties from gaining access to your details.
 This includes the several techniques Apple has built into Safari for iOS and iPadOS that prevent advertising and tracking companies from following your actions and connecting your browsing behavior on unrelated sites.

 Also available: You can save money by buying this book as part of a three-book bundle, which also includes Take Control of Wi-Fi Networking and Security and Take Control of Securing Your Mac.
 Buy all three books for $25.78, which is 40% off the combined cover prices of $42.97.
 Add 3-Book Bundle to Cart

 - Configure, track, and understand the privacy implications of AirTags and other Find My network accessories for tracking

 - Work with Find My to meet up and travel with friends and family, and track down lost devices.

 - Troubleshoot problematic Wi-Fi connections.

 - Create and manage passwords for easy entry, including with third-party passwords tools.